diplomat-bit/Citibank_Demo_Business_Inc_Demonstration-/components/OpenBankingView.tsx.md

-# OpenBankingView.tsx
+# The Open Banking

-This view is the "Chamber of Treaties," demonstrating the application's commitment to Open Banking principles.
-It allows users to view and manage all third-party applications that have been granted access to their financial data, with a clear option to "Revoke Access" at any time.
+This is the Chamber of Treaties.
+A solemn space where you, the sovereign, grant limited and specific access to your kingdom's data.
+Each connection is a formal alliance, a treaty forged not on trust, but on cryptographic proof.
+You are always in command, with the absolute power to form and dissolve these connections, ensuring your sovereignty remains inviolate.